John-R-Wallace-NOAA/FishNIRS/Sablefish_2022_Combo_Survey_Results_DRAFT/README.md

 Metadata was also added to the scans for a better fit.

 The best [prediction](/Sablefish_2022_Combo_Survey_Results_DRAFT/Sable_2022_Combo_Scans_Otie_Wgt_Fish_Len_Weight_Depth_Lat_Agreement_Fig.png), with an impressive R Squared of 0.9669, was found using NIRS scans with the metadata of otolith weight, fish length, fish weight, depth, and latitude.
 Other metadata looked at, but not included due to poor performance in this particular FCNN model, were sex, month, and days into the year.
+The scans only model has an R squared of 0.9378, with a predicted N of 1,556 since there is no missing metadata.

 ### Notes on the Agreement Figures
 - SAD is the Sum of Absolute Deviations